sumanbhattarai/isc2-cc/README.md

 ### ⚠️ **Choosing the Right System**

 As a security professional, understanding the strengths and weaknesses of both **IDS** and **IPS** and choosing the appropriate deployment model (in-band vs. out-of-band) is critical for optimal network security.

+## 🔐 Malware Prevention

+Malware is a major threat to computer and mobile device security, but a variety of tools can be used to protect systems from these threats.
+Modern **antimalware software** defends against viruses, worms, Trojan horses, and spyware.

+### 🧬 **Antivirus Software Mechanisms**

+1. **Signature Detection**

+   - **How it works**: Signature-based antivirus software uses databases of known malware patterns to scan system files and memory for any matches.
+   - **Action**: If a match is found, the software removes or quarantines the malicious content for further analysis.
+   - **Important**: To remain effective, **virus definition files** must be updated regularly to include signatures for newly discovered malware.

+2. **Heuristic (Behavior) Detection**
+   - **How it works**: Rather than relying on known malware patterns, heuristic detection models **normal system behavior** and reports anomalies or suspicious activities that deviate from that normal behavior.
+   - **Use**: This method is often found in **endpoint detection and response (EDR)** solutions, which offer advanced protection.

+### 🖥️ **Endpoint Detection and Response (EDR)**

+EDR solutions provide **advanced, real-time protection** by:

+- Analyzing endpoints for signs of malicious activity.
+- Monitoring memory, processor use, registry entries, network traffic, and other system behaviors.
+- Triggering **automated responses** to defend against attacks.

+EDR systems also provide **sandboxing** capabilities:

+- **Sandboxing** isolates suspicious executables before they run, checking their behavior in a safe environment.
+- If the executable behaves maliciously, it is blocked from running on the protected system.

+### 🛡️ **Windows Defender Example**

+**Windows Defender** is built into Windows and provides basic antimalware protection:

+- It performs scans to identify malicious activity, with options for **quick, full, or custom scans**.
+- Users can **update virus definitions** and review the **history of quarantined items** or past scans.

+### 🛠️ **Other Antimalware Packages**

+Many other antimalware tools are available across various operating systems, providing comprehensive protection against evolving threats.

 ---